VIDITeaching/ECS272-Fall2023/Homework3/README.md

-# Homework 3:  Visualization Dashboard Pt 2 (Interactivty)
+# Homework 3:  Visualization Dashboard Pt 2 (Interactivity)
 For Homework 3, you will be extending your Homework 2 dashboard to include interactions and animated transitions. **You may start fresh, i.e., selecting different datasets from HW2 or designing different visualizations.**
 Still, you will use JavaScript/TypeScript with [D3.js](https://d3js.org/).